 A commonly reported reason for not exercising is a lack of time.
 For people short on time, high-intensity training is a good alternative to steady-state cardiovascular exercise.
 For people who find exercising at such a high intensity uncomfortable, they can get the same benefit by doing moderate-intensity exercise for a longer period.

-Jason Sawyer, Associate Professor of Exercise and Movement Science, Bryant University.
+Jason Sawyer is an Associate Professor of Exercise and Movement Science at Bryant University.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.

 Weekend 2Do: May 17-19